LaurenceRawlings/laravel-installer-docker/README.md

     new my_project
 ```

-Scaffold a new Laravel project with:
+Example to scaffold a new Laravel project with:

 - Livewire Volt starter kit
 - Pest testing framework